oncodash/ontoweaver/README.md

 ### Contributing

-In case of any questions, or improvements feel free to open an issue or a pull request!
+In case of any questions or improvements feel free to open an issue or a pull request!